Birth and Labour

 Birth partners need to be aware of the breastfeeding plan so they can make sure the plan is followed if you are too tired to insist.

-We recommend preparing a ‘breastfeeding plan’ as well as your birth plan.
+It can be really helpful to prepare a ‘breastfeeding plan’ as well as your birth plan.
 For example, you may want to request that:

 - Your baby is placed immediately between your breasts in skin to skin contact straight after birth (and not wrapped in blankets).